-Tawana Kupe, charisma at the service of African universities
+Tawana Kupe, charisma in the service of African universities

 Visionary and committed

-It was at this university that the man who was not yet a professor developed a precise vision of the structuring of higher education in Africa.
-Initially recruited as Director of the Schools of Literature and Language Studies, he founded the Department of Media Studies, which was to become one of the most important in the Faculty of Humanities, of which he was Dean.
-It was also at the Witwatersrand that he founded the African Center for Critical Studies on the United States as Nation and Society.
-This project enabled him to build the first bridge between African and American universities.
+It was at this university that, although not yet a professor, he developed a clear vision for the structure of higher education in Africa.
+Initially recruited as director of the literature and linguistics schools, he founded the media studies department, which would become one of the most important in the humanities faculty, of which he was dean.
+It was also at Witwatersrand that he founded the African Center for Critical Studies on the United States as a Nation and Society.
+This project enabled him to build a first bridge between African and American universities.

 Post-apartheid transition

-He first joined the board of directors of the Association of African Universities, which brings together 17 institutions with the aim of improving the quality of research and achieving the UN's sustainable development goals.
-He then founded a consortium of nine African universities united around Michigan State University.
-In 2019, he will co-found the Australian-African Universities Network, connecting researchers and students from both countries.
-These are all models that the Vice-Chancellor would like to replicate in Europe.
+He first joined the board of directors of the Association of African Universities, which brings together 17 institutions with the aim of improving the quality of research and achieving the sustainable development goals set by the UN.
+He then founded a consortium of nine African universities centered around Michigan State University.
+In 2019, he co-founded the Australian-African University Network, connecting researchers and students from both countries.
+These are all models that the vice-chancellor would like to replicate with Europe.

 MUSE Ambassador